 Rule 15-5:LOCAL LEAGUE RULES: AGE 5

-A.First and third baselines shall be forty-five (45) feet.
+A.First and third baselines shall be fifty (50) feet.
 There will be an arc ten (10) feet from the rear of home plate, in fair territory, extending from the first base line to the third base line.
 There will be a circle twenty (20) feet in diameter, the center of which will be thirty-eight (38) feet from the rear of home plate and on a line from home to second base.
-The Tee will be placed directly on home plate.
+The Tee will be placed directly on home plate when used.